PoisotLab/MS_befwm_softwarenote/ms.md

 \begin{equation}\label{e:z_ratio}
 M_C =  Z^{T-1}
 \end{equation}

+Where $M_C$ is the body mass of consumers, normalized by the body mass of the basal species ($T = 1$) to make the results independent of the body mass of the basal species.

 All of these parameters can be modified before running the simulations (see `?model_parameters`), and are saved alongside the simulation output for future